esaude/eptsreports-testing-scripts/metadataUsage/README.md

    `data`: contains xml forms export from the database as well as metadata field extracts `failed`: contains failed xml forms which need human intervention, the details of what failed in text files such as; `*_form_failed.txt`
    `usage`: contains csv output per exported metadata objects

+### Troubleshooting
+> if genarated usage folder is empty while /var/lib/mysql-files/ contains generated csv files, you can move it manually as root or with sudo typing: `mv /var/lib/mysql-files/*.csv usage/`